fullmetalfenix/top-npm-packages/README.md

 combine the 15 most popular npm packages into one app based on the article [here](https://www.turing.com/blog/top-npm-packages-for-node-js-developers/)

+*** Added nodemon as well as I got tired of restarting express

 ### Whats been done with what:
 1 - Express : node framework. set up basic server - one demo endpoint for future use